clong/DetectionLab/Proxmox/README.md

 # Prereqs (~30-60 minutes)

 Have an ESXi instance version 6 or higher.
-VSphere is NOT required.
+VSphere is NOT required.<br />
 Terraform version 0.13 or higher is required as it provides support for installing Terraform providers directly from the Terraform Registry.

 The ESXi Terraform Provider built by https://github.com/josenk/terraform-provider-esxi is required, but will be installed automatically during a later step.